 Steven Hoggett– Movement direction credits include Harry Potter and the Cursed Child; The Curious Incident of the Dog in the Night Time; The Last Ship; Let The Right One In; The Crucible; The Glass Menagerie; Rigoletto; Rocky: The Musical; Once; Peter & The Starcatcher; American Idiot and Black Watch.
 As director, credits include We Are Here and What’s It All About.
 Music video choreography includes work for Bright Light Bright Light; Imogen Heap and Susanne Sundfør.
 Film credits include How To Train Your Dragon 2 and Freak Show.
 Steven co-founded Frantic Assembly, and with Scott Graham wrote The Frantic Assembly Book of Devising Theatre.

 Helen Chadwick Composing credits include: song theatre commissions for the Royal Opera House, English Touring Opera, Greenwich and Salisbury Festivals, a BBC, the RSC and the National Theatre.
-With Steven Hoggett she has also created War Correspondents, based on interviews with journalists working in conflict zones, and Dalston Songs based interviews on the theme of home.
+With Steven Hoggett she has also created War Correspondents, and Dalston Songs.
 At heart a song writer, she also records and performs solo and group concerts.
 She has recorded ten albums including a track that featured on Desert Island Discs.
 She sang on the film TROY.